riddopic/docker-squid/README.md

-# Transparent HTTP Cacheing Container using Squid.
+# Transparent HTTP Cacheing Container using Squid

 This Dockerfile builds an Alpine Linux container using Squid configured to work in transparent mode as a small and fast caching web proxy.